 Ozark Cigar Box Guitar Music Festival: Professional and amateur musicians play bluegrass, rock, country and blues on handmade instruments – made from cigar boxes and other recycled materials – during the Ozark Cigar Box Guitar Music Festival in Warsaw.
 The event will be held Aug.
 3-4 at the Drake Harbor outdoor amphitheater overlooking Lake of the Ozarks.
 The festival began in 2017 but has already been named one of Missouri's top blues festivals by the American Blues Scene.

 Starvy Creek Bluegrass Festival: Dozens of pickers and fiddlers will perform July 4-6 and Sept.
 19-21 at the Starvy Creek Bluegrass Festival near Conway.
 These family friendly events – featuring top national bluegrass groups – have been attracting thousands of fans to south-central Missouri for more than 30 years.

 93.7 Bull Float Trip: Two Missouri favorites – floating and music – combine for the 93.7 Bull Float Trip Aug.
 23-24 in Leasburg.
 Take a trip down the river in a canoe, kayak, raft or tube during the day and stay for two nights of country music featuring regional and national artists.

-Roots N Blues N BBQ Festival: Celebrate two of the state's richest traditions, music and food at the Roots N Blues N BBQ Festival Sept.
+Roots N Blues N BBQ Festival: Celebrate two of the state's richest traditions, music and barbecue at the Roots N Blues N BBQ Festival Sept.
 27-29 in Columbia.
 The lineup includes more than 30 regional and national performers representing all genres of American roots music.
 Barbecue and other specialties, family-friendly activities and interactive art installations will fill the festival grounds at Stephens Lake Park.

 Written by Liz Coleman